-I really do think this is my new favorite chicken salad… It’s crunchy, sweet, and salty and I kept trying to get a little bit of each ingredient in every bite.
+I really do think apple, fennel, and bacon chicken salad is my new favorite chicken salad...
+It's crunchy, sweet, and salty and I kept trying to get a little bit of each ingredient in every bite.

 Having this sitting in my fridge meant I actually sat down and are lunch for the week instead of skipping it all together or mindlessly grazing in front of my fridge.
 I want to start making a big batch of this every Sunday night so that I have it waiting for me come lunchtime during the week.

 Should I pack some for my husband, too??
 Hmmm.
 I do think it's quite possible that this would be one lunch that wouldn't end up in the trashcan...
 At least it better not!